yamt/garbage/py/git-credential-oauth2/README.md

 # git-credential-oauth2

-## what's this
+## What's this

-git credential helpers to implement oauth 2.0.
+Git credential helpers to implement OAuth 2.0.

-currently only implements github.
+Currently only implements github.

-these helpers only implement "get" and do never store credentials. you may want to cache them by combining this with other helpers like `osxkeychain`.
+These helpers only implement "get" and do never store credentials.
+You may want to cache them by combining this with other helpers like `osxkeychain`.

 ## `~/.gitconfig` example